Skip to main content

 Mentor Areas

 Dominic Sisti, PhD, is director of the Scattergood Program for the Applied Ethics of Behavioral Health Care and assistant professor in the Department of Medical Ethics & Health Policy at the University of Pennsylvania.
 He holds secondary appointments in the Department of Psychiatry, where he directs the ethics curriculum in the residency program, and in the Department of Philosophy.
 Dr. Sisti's research examines the ethics of mental health care services and policies, including long-term psychiatric care for individuals with serious mental illness, and ethical issues in prison & jail healthcare.
 He also studies the philosophical, ethical, and policy implications of defining and redefining mental disorders in the DSM.
-Most recently, Dr. Sisti has been studying the ethical implications of artificial intelligence and social media in the context of mental healthcare delivery.
+Most recently, Dr. Sisti has been studying the ethical implications of psychedelic research and treatment.

 Description: